iamfarazbaig/Food-Builder-App/README.md

-# Assignment 1 - Food Builder App.
+# Food Builder App.

-Name: Farazulla Baig Mohammed

 ## Overview.
-It is a food builder application wherein you add individual ingredients.
+It is a single page web application wherein you add individual ingredients.
 As we add the ingredients, it is populated on screen by css styling.

  . . . . .
 List of user features . . . .